 Alternatively, you could collect and organize that same data, and present it in a more digestible and compelling manner through the use of visuals.

-Imagine if, in our scenario, you built a similar tool and put it on your website for potential customers to access for free—it would very likely result in an increase in brand awareness and build trust with your prospective customers.
+Imagine if, in our scenario, you built a similar tool and put it on your website for potential customers to access for free—it would very likely increase brand awareness and build trust with your prospective customers.

 4. Offer data transparency to build customer loyalty and drive new business

-The final way to use data to spark business growth in 2021 is by being open and transparent with customers by giving them access to your data.
+The final way to use data to spark business growth in 2024 is by being open and transparent with customers by giving them access to your data.
 This might sound scary, but it’s a growing trend among startups.
 The fact is, people want to know who their doing business with these days.
-They want to know that your values are sound, that you treat your employees well, and they want to understand how you’re using their money.
+They want to know that your values are sound and that you treat your employees well, and they want to understand how you’re using their money.
 Consumers today want to support businesses that are willing to be open and honest.
-They want a certain personal, humanized, small-town touch when it comes to their interaction with businesses—and you have the opportunity to give that to them.
+They want a certain person, humanized, small-town touch when it comes to their interaction with businesses—and you can give that to them.

 There are many examples of open and transparent companies, but the most popular is Buffer.
 For the past 5 years, Buffer has been building customer trust and loyalty by sharing everything from data on monthly revenue and employee salaries, to fundraising and profit usage breakdowns.